sborzooei/dsnd-communicating-to-stakeholders-lesson/README.md

 ### here is my changes
 I would like to learn Pole dancing
-LEt consider a time slot in your life to do what you love!
 So now is the time to do the project